CUBRID/cubrid-manual/en/sql/schema/index.rst

 *   **REVERSE** : Creates an index in the reverse order.
 A reverse index helps to increase sorting speed in descending order.
 *   **UNIQUE** : Creates an index with unique values.
 *   *index_name* : Specifies the name of the index to be recreated.
 The index name must be unique in the table.
-*   *table_name* : Specifies the name of the table where the index is to be recreated.
+*   *table_name* : Specifies the name of the table where the index is recreated.
-*   *column_name* : Specifies the name of the column where the index is to be applied.
+*   *column_name* : Specifies the name of the column where the index is applied.
 To create a multiple column index, specify two or more column names.

 *   <*filter_predicate*>: Defines the conditions to create filtered indexes.
 When there are several comparison conditions between a column and a constant, filtering is available only when the conditions are connected by using **AND**.